bmarsh432/dev-accessibility/README.md

-# Developer accessibility tools example
+# Base Developer accessibility tools example

+This is the initial version without the WCAG A / AA testing set up

 The ESLint config (eslintrc.json) and @axe-core/react config (index.tsx) are commented out and need adding for those to work